MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrebootRecoveryInfo.md

 ## SYNOPSIS

-Configure the recovery message that the pre-boot key recovery screen displays when the OS drive is locked.​
+Configure the recovery message that the pre-boot key recovery screen displays when the OS drive is locked.

 ## SYNTAX